canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 ### What if the snap doesn't work?

-Here are some commonly used tools to debug snaps:
+Here are some commonly used techniques to debug snaps:

+* Inspect system logs for security denials:
+  `tail -f /var/log/syslog | grep <snap>`
+* Run your snap in `devmode` (developer mode), to replace AppArmor security denials by warnings:
+  `snap install --devmode <snap package>` will install the snap in `devmode` Then inspect system logs for security warnings with `tail -f /var/log/syslog | grep <snap>`
 * Mount a directory as a snap (with write access):
-  `unsquashfs <snap package>` will unpack the snap into a `squashfs-root` drectory `snap try squashfs-root` will mount the directory as if it was an installed snap
+  `unsquashfs <snap package>` will unpack the snap into a `squashfs-root` drectory.
+  `snap try squashfs-root` will mount the directory as if it was an installed snap.
-* Inspect apparmor logs for security denials:
-  `tail -f /var/log/syslog | grep <snap>`
+  You can then run the snap and edit its content at the same time.
-* Enter a shell with the same confinement as the snap to inspect the environment:
+* Enter a shell with the same confinement as the snap to inspect its environment, paths, and see what it sees:
   `snap run --shell <snap>`

 ### How to share my snap with the world?

-You can release your snap in the Snap Store, privately or publicly.
-Publishing steps are available at ...
+You can release it in the Snap Store and make it available privately or publicly in 5 minutes.
+Publishing steps are available in the [snapcraft docs](https://docs.snapcraft.io/build-snaps/publish).

 ### Where to find support?

-The snapcraft forum is the best place to get your questions answered.
+The [snapcraft forum](https://forum.snapcraft.io) is the best place to get all your questions answered and get in touch with the community.